Pixinn/ezwebgallery/src/ReadMe.txt

 Common to all platforms *
 *************************

 NOTE: in order to run EZWebGallery, the "res" and "skins" directories need to be placed in the binary folder.
 Thus, YOU HAVE TO manually copy them before testing your builds.
-Read the "ReadMe.txt" file of the parent folder for further details about generating these folders using the two provided scripts.
+Read the "README" file of the parent folder for further details about generating these folders using the two provided scripts.

-* The project use "svnrev" to be aware of the *global* revion number.
-You have to add the Rev Date and Id to the svn:keywords property of each newly added file. svnrev is used as the first pre-building step.
-  Add the following lines at the beginning of each file :

-        /*
-		* This header is mandatory on all files of the project in order to track the global svn revision usin svnrev
-		* $Id: ReadMe.txt 130 2011-09-25 22:24:43Z xtof $
-		*/

 * If you want to see and use the custom widgets in Qt Designer:
     1 - Build the widgets with the project widgets/EzwWidgets.pro